 This lot was just till the end of my teens.
 Then a new lot came along.

-2. You started in a band called The Ramong Sound and also in The Diamonds.
+Some of the early bands you were part of were The Ramong Sound and The Diamonds.
 How do you remember those years?

 Started with Ramong Sound and Black Diamonds.